magicblock-labs/sol-chess/README.md

 ## Program

-The sol-chess program and the IDL is deployed in Devnet at [ChessfTT9XpWA9WxrSSLMnCseRqykb9LaMXKMhyWEiR4](https://explorer.solana.com/address/ChessfTT9XpWA9WxrSSLMnCseRqykb9LaMXKMhyWEiR4?cluster=devnet).
-If you want to intereact with the [React UI](https://chess.vicyyn.com/) by vicyyn use instead [CCdU3zmYqPZaR2twy5hqcJmFV36tRpFC81seKUE8HVwX](https://explorer.solana.com/address/CCdU3zmYqPZaR2twy5hqcJmFV36tRpFC81seKUE8HVwX?cluster=devnet) as program ID.
+- You can find the sol-chess program and the IDL deployed in Devnet at [ChessfTT9XpWA9WxrSSLMnCseRqykb9LaMXKMhyWEiR4](https://explorer.solana.com/address/ChessfTT9XpWA9WxrSSLMnCseRqykb9LaMXKMhyWEiR4?cluster=devnet).
+- If you want to intereact with the [React UI](https://chess.vicyyn.com/) by vicyyn use instead [CCdU3zmYqPZaR2twy5hqcJmFV36tRpFC81seKUE8HVwX](https://explorer.solana.com/address/CCdU3zmYqPZaR2twy5hqcJmFV36tRpFC81seKUE8HVwX?cluster=devnet) as program ID.

 ## Features
 |         Feature         | Implemented |